 At this point, Kyle and I went to look at one quest we wouldn’t be doing: this game’s secret dungeon, Midlight’s Deep.
 The intro cutscene took place in a tavern where, in a joke at the expense of the PSX localization, two mercenaries were endlessly spouting drivel from the PSX version’s Errand reports.
 They ended up getting in a fight over it!
 Naturally, there’s also a conversation introducing the dungeon, but the cameo from the old localization is the real treat.
 Sadly, Kyle and I had no intention of going to Midlight’s Deep.
 The dungeon features 10 levels of mazes, which you have to navigate in the dark, and must find the exit to each floor before you clear it of monsters, or be forced to repeat it!
-The end boss of the segment is a wizard, who many suspect was intended to have more of a role before the sequence was cut back.
+The end boss of the dungeon is a wizard, who many suspect was intended to have more of a role before the sequence was cut back.
 The game even has a unique job with unique abilities that seem to fit best here, but are never used.
 Some believe he was originally going to have a “first form” that was cut.
 It’s a shame the remake didn’t add those back in, but I suppose it’s truer to the original challenge this way.

 There was an optional scene on the way to Sal Ghidos that reunited Agrias and Ovelia at Zeltennia (if Agrias’ two knights are still in the party, they show up too!).
 Ovelia is thrilled to see her few trusted friends, but unfortunately Agrias can’t stay, as she realizes that Ramza’s quest is more immediately important, what with the demonic apocalypse and all.
 Jerkface makes his presence known, and at this point, Agrias passes Ovelia a knife for her personal protection.
 This scene is technically optional, but since the knife reappears later, the story feels more complete with the scene in hand.
-It’s not inconceivable that Ovelia could find another knife in a big castle full of armouries and kitchens, but this way it’s an established knife, you see?
-In any event, Agrias is the only person I know who seems to dislike Jerkface more than me (the one who calls him Jerkface), and since she also deals more damage than Cid (since the rouge she got from Mustadio boosts Holy attacks), that makes her my favourite.
+It’s not inconceivable that Ovelia could find another knife in a big castle full of armouries and kitchens, but this way it’s an established knife, you know?
+In any event, Agrias is the only person I know who seems to dislike Jerkface more than me (the one who calls him “Jerkface”), and since she also deals more damage than Cid (since the rouge she got from Mustadio boosts Holy attacks), that makes her my favourite.

 Battle 56: Sal Ghidos

 Sal Ghidos at last!
 Cloud arrives in Sal Ghidos ahead of us, and runs into the alternate Aerith.
 He’s surprised to see her (remember, this is after the Midgarian Aerith’s death!), but realizes it must not be the Aerith he knows and heads off.
 Unfortunately for Aerith, moments later she’s accosted by “ruffians.”
-It seems she owes them no less than thirty thousand gil (holy shit!), and she’s rescued when Cloud overhears and turns back.
+It seems she owes them no less than thirty thousand gil when she only makes 1 gil a flower (holy shit!), and she’s rescued when Cloud overhears and turns back.
 Aerith is able to get away, but Cloud, despite earlier saying that all he wanted to do was fight, is in no shape to do so: he participates in the upcoming battle as a Guest, but has no weapon and will soon run to a corner to hide!
 The hero of FFVII, everyone!
 And just wait until you hear the real-world reason the developers didn’t give him a weapon, it’s way worse.

 Ramza arrives on scene, and not-so-long story short, I Arithmaticked this battle to death in only a few turns.
 That’ll teach you to stand on level ground!

 After the fight, Cloud muttered about losing something important (Midgar’s Aerith) and agreed to join the party.
-And that… is the end of his story!
+And that’s the end of his story!
 We never see Ivalice’s Aerith again, and Cloud never technically returns home on-screen.
 He does have the bizarre footnote in that his bio doesn’t appear in the Personae menu until he leaves the party by death or dismissal, but that’s just a glitch.
 Another thing I’m surprised the remake didn’t fix!
 Hell, the remake could have given him an ending scene, too.
-A post-credit scene of him entering a portal would have been fine!
+A post-credit scene of him silently entering a portal would have been fine!

 But while Cloud’s story was done, there was still one mission we wanted to do before we considered the sidequest wrapped.
 This involved getting into a random encounter at Mount Bervenia, an area where we had never fought before.
 As it’s a random encounter, I’m not going to give it a battle number.
-This battle is important, because the only way for Cloud to use his special Limit Break abilities is for him to be equipped with a Materia Blade, and the only Materia Blade you can find (besides those level 99 Ninjas I mentioned when I was talking about Samurai) is hidden in an automatic Treasure Hunter square at the tip-top of this battlefield.
+Mt.
+Bervenia is key to Cloud’s gameplay, because the only way for Cloud to use his special Limit Break abilities is for him to be equipped with a “Materia Blade,” and the only Materia Blade you can find (besides those level 99 Ninjas I mentioned when I was talking about Samurai) is hidden in an guaranteed Treasure Hunter square at the tip-top of this battlefield.
 By the way, this is why I suspect Cloud doesn’t start with a sword: since his FFVII sword should rightly already be a “Materia” blade, they had to take it away!

-The random battle at Bervenia was a boring match (random battles often are, which is why I’ve skipped dozens of them in this Journal) which consisted of us clearing most of the board in just a few turns, and then trying to pin down the one surviving monster while Rapha climbed the summit to find the treasure.
+The random battle at Bervenia was a boring match (random battles often are, which is why I’ve skipped dozens of them in this Journal) that consisted of us killing most of the enemies in just a few turns, and then trying to pin down the one surviving monster while Rapha climbed the summit to find the treasure.
 It’s not even worth the fuss: Cloud, like Rapha and Marach, has a reputation as being one of the worst characters in the game, and the remake didn’t even try to fix him like it did the AoE twins!
 His problem is that his Limit Break abilities take an absurd amount of time to cast, at which point most of the battle is over and your target has probably moved, anyways!
 Dragoons and casters are barely functional in this game as-is thanks to similar restrictions, but they’re close enough to still justify the effort.
 Cloud?
 Not a chance.

 Battle 57: Brigand’s Den